 Under s42 of the LGA 2002 the chief executive is the only person directly employed by the Council itself.
-All concerns about the performance of an individual staff member must, in the first instance, be referred to the chief executive.
+All concerns about the performance of an individual member of staff must, in the first instance, be referred to the chief executive.

-The community board and its members' day-to- day dealings with the chief executive should recognise the statutory responsibilities of the chief executive for the effective management of Council staff and for implementing the decisions of the Council and the community board.
+While the Council is ultimately accountable, its function is not to make detailed decisions on operational matters.
+The Council, committee structures and members' day-to- day dealings with the chief executive should recognise the statutory responsibilities of the chief executive for the effective management of Council staff and for implementing the decisions of the Council.